 As a recording artist Järvi has more than 60 albums to his credit, from Hollywood soundtracks such as ‘Cloud Atlas’ and award-winning albums on Sony and Chandos, to his eponymous series on renowned French label Naïve Classique: the ‘Kristjan Järvi Sound Project.’
-Launched in 2014, the series features projects across all of Järvi’s ensembles and is characterised by the conductor's unmistakable approach in taking a fresh look at the old, with concepts and presentation that transcend the borders of classical music.
+This ambitious project was conceived over a period of several years and reflects the full musical range of this charismatic conductor.
+Launched in 2014, the series features projects across all of Kristjan Järvi’s ensembles and is characterised by the conductor's unmistakable approach in taking a fresh look at the old, with concepts and presentation that transcend the borders of classical music.

 Born in Estonia, Kristjan Järvi emigrated to the United States as a child and grew up in New York City.
 He is an accomplished pianist and graduated from Manhattan School of Music followed by conducting studies at the University of Michigan.